 A lot of stars that we see from here already died, but the distance to those stars is so big that the light emitted by them takes too long to get here, so many times then that light get here, the star itself is already gone.

-Stars came out of the concentration of gas and cosmic dust by
+Its birth and evolution Stars came out of the concentration of gas and cosmic dust by

 gravitational sources spread over the universe.
 The gas begins to concentrate more and more and become warmer.
 The inside of the cloud is so hot that the star begins to produce a lot of light.